bogdanrbucur/task-tracker/README.md

 - [x] Avatar saved as BLOB and displayed in the user view page
 - [x] Dates colors that make sense: due date red if overdue.
 Completed date red if overdue.
 In all pages
 - [x] Comment users with avatars
-- [ ] Provision to deactivate users.
-Delete the avatar blob from the database when deactivating a user
+- [x] Provision to deactivate users.
+Delete the avatar file from local storage when deactivating a user
 - [ ] Tasks and Users table filters
 - [ ] Make an admin menu with dropdowns for Tasks, Users, Departments, and Statuses
 - [ ] Replace the React Icon logo with an actual generic .png